 But on the off chance you can’t add them into your meals because there aren’t ripe ones available in the supermarket or there may have been a few cyclones that wiped out crops, you know you can always go to old faithful to get your avocado fix.

-Easy, convenient and with planning, always a plentiful bounty in your freezer.
+Yes, Super Cubes, they're easy, convenient and with planning, always a plentiful bounty in your freezer.